top of page

 tree which grows to 10–20 m (33–66 ft) tall.The species is native to China and India and is widely cultivated and naturalised elsewhere.
 The White Mulberry is widely grown to feed silkworms employed in the commercial production of silk

-I couldn't believe it - sitting there on the screen of my smartphone was pretty much my mission statement for what is now known as The White Mulberry.
+I couldn't believe what I was reading really - sitting there on the screen of my smartphone was pretty much my mission statement for what is now known as The White Mulberry.

-Feeling quite pleased with myself at having unwittingly found my mission statement, I continued with my R&D, but later on that year (whilst once again spending some quality time under my favourite Glastonbury tree) I noticed that the fruit on this tree didn't actually look an awful lot like white mulberries... oh dear...
+Feeling quite pleased with myself at having unwittingly found my mission statement, I thought very little more about it and continued with my R&D. Later on that year (whilst once again spending some quality time under my favourite Glastonbury tree), I noticed that the fruit on this tree didn't actually look an awful lot like white mulberries... oh

 So I took to my smart phone again (when will I learn!) and this time, the first result that came back was this: